The ‘memory=film’ project is evolving; this is a filmmakers diary, a film poem about time passing, drawn from my Super8 collection 1976-2003.

 Feminism & Film: Sydney Women Filmmakers, 1970s & 1980s at this year’s Sydney Film Festival.
-Three Retrospective programs which include two films I worked on in various capacities screening Sat 10 June 12.30 Event Cinema 8 George St: ‘Film For Discussion’ (1974), with Sydney Women’s Film Group and Martha Ansara and
+Three Retrospective programs which include two films I worked: screening Sat 10 June 12.30 Event Cinema 8 George St: ‘Film For Discussion’ (1974), with Sydney Women’s Film Group and Martha Ansara

 ‘For Love Or Money: A History of Women And Work in Australia’ (1983) with co-filmmakers (see pic).